 [2 Thessalonians 3:10] For even when we were with you, we gave you this rule: “The one who is unwilling to work shall not eat.”

 But – 1) I don’t think we should rely on a government tax system to do it.
-2) I also don’t like it that our idea of someone who needs assistance have homes, running water, heat & A/C, cell phones, multiple TV’s, a car, etc.
+2) I also don’t like that our idea of someone who needs assistance has homes, running water, heat & A/C, cell phones, multiple TV’s, a car, etc.

 Take Away: YES, there are needy people and Christians should give from their abundance, where they see a need.
-NO, I don’t not think that should be the governments role, and nor do I think they do a better job than Christians would, and do.
+NO, I don’t think that should be the government’s role, and nor do I think they do a better job than Christians would, and do.